sammooredev/WebRecon2/README.md

 ## Future Plans:
 * add a function to check that the needed tools exists within $PATH and throw errors if not.
 * use rapid7 fdns data
+* pull the most recent files from https://wordlists.assetnote.io/ for subdomain generation.

 ## Resources: